alex-wyc/APCSFinalProject/README.md

 Project Description:
 --------------------

-In this project, we attempt to write a html parser with the aid of regular expressions in java.
+In this project, we attempt to write an HTML parser with the aid of regular expressions in java.

-I understand that it is impossible to write a full html parser with just regular expressions, as demonstrated by
+We understand that it is impossible to write a full HTML parser with just regular expressions, as demonstrated by
 <a href="http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454">this post on stackoverflow</a>

 However, the project can open a lot of simple (well-written) websites effectively.
-It has a working list formatter which can handel sublists, a working table formatter and paragraph formatter.
-It also converts html symbols into ascii/unicode symbols with the aid of
+It has a working list formatter which can handle sublists, table formatter, and paragraph formatter.
+It also converts HTML symbols into ASCII/Unicode symbols with the aid of
 <a href="http://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/StringEscapeUtils.html">this apache patch</a>.

 Websites that it can open correctly and effectively include:
 * http://nethackwiki.com/wiki/Main_Page and literally everything on the nethackwiki
-* The non-js loading part of http://www.sciencemag.org/
+* The non-JS loading part of http://www.sciencemag.org/
-* Facebook doesn't "load" per-se, but it does not crash either.
+* Facebook doesn't "load" per se, but it does not crash either.
-* Google loads and tells you to install google chrome
+* Google loads and tells you to install Google Chrome

 File hierarchy:
 ---------------